benmvp/slides/2020/qconplus/mixins-hooks.md

 NOTES:
 - The main advantage of custom hooks over render props is there's no nesting
-  * Call the custom hooks in sequence
+  * We can call the custom hooks in sequence
-  * Use the variables in the UI
+  * And use the variables in the UI
-  * Can even use the `translations` variable as the input of `useAuth` if I wanted
+  * We can even use the `translations` variable as the input of `useAuth` if I wanted
   * So there is some **dynamic composition**
-- However it's only semi-dynamic composition
+- 1/ However it's only semi-dynamic composition
   * It's not full like render props
-  * It's against the rules to conditionally render custom hooks
+  * Because it's against the rules to conditionally render custom hooks
   * So even if data from a hook is not needed because of the value of a prop
   * We still **must** call the hook
-  * Like I mentioned we can pass values **to** the custom hook so it could do nothing based on the value
+  * Buuut like I mentioned we can pass values **to** the custom hook so it could do nothing based on the value
-- The other thing to note is that custom hooks don't render markup
+- 2/ The other thing to note is that custom hooks don't render markup
   * I didn't show this as we discussed them, but...
-  * An HOC can render markup before, after or around the `Component` you passed to it
+  * An HOC can render markup before, after or around the `Component` we pass to it
   * A render prop component can do the same to the function prop passed to it
   * But custom hooks cannot do that
-  * For the most part, they're purely data
+  * For the most part, they deal purely data
 - This is why custom hooks haven't "killed" render props
   * There's still a place for them
-  * Particularly when you need something to abstract state, logic AND UI
+  * Particularly when you need something to abstract state, logic **AND** UI
-  * That's when you would use a render prop
+  * That's when you would still use a render prop
   * That in itself can be a whole separate talk 😄

 =====